sidlx96/FooFee/README.md

 # FooFee
-Run npm install and the enjoy!
+Run npm install and then enjoy!